I hear it all the time: what blender is best?

 Premium ($400+): Vitamix Total Nutrition Centre

 All three of The Good Stuff’s founders use this blender.
 That alone should say enough about its quality.
 Why do we love it?
 Peace of mind.
 We know it has the blades and engine to blend anything we’d ever put in a smoothie, and we know if it breaks they stand by their 10-year warranty.
-At over $500 it’s not cheap, but it’s a worthy investment for any smoothie enthusiast.
+At almost $500 it’s not cheap, but it’s a worthy investment for any smoothie enthusiast.

 Runner-up: Blendtec Total with Wildside Jar